Video title

 Experiential

-Meeting Annapurna: The Road to Base Camp
+Meeting Annapurna: The Road To Base Camp

 This is a tough blog for me to write, because it’s about my last trek with Bikat Adventures.
 Working and trekking with Bikat for the last two years has taken me on a whirlwind through the Indian Himalayas to some of the most famous and fascina...